wavefrontHQ/docs/pages/doc/trace_data_details.md

 ### Aggregated RED Metrics

 Wavefront computes service level RED metrics by aggregating the [RED metrics derived from spans](#span-red-metrics-and-trace-red-metrics).
 Querying and aggregating these metrics can be slow due to high cardinality from operation tags, source tags, and custom tags.
 Therefore, to make RED metric querying faster, wavefront introduced pre-aggregated RED metrics.
-Now, RED metrics queries are faster on the default service dashboard, application status, and service status.

 Wavefront constructs the names of the underlying aggregated delta counters, and histograms as shown in the table below.
 The `<application>` and `<service>` in the name are string values that Wavefront obtains from the spans on which the metrics are derived.
 You can filter the aggregated RED metrics using the `application`, `service`, `cluster`, `shard`, `source`, and `span.kind` point tags.
 Wavefront assigns the corresponding span tag values to these point tags.